 - Confirm how you meet the English language requirements, and if applicable submit your English language test results (see below)

-And provide evidence of:
+- Provide evidence of:

 - Work you have undertaken in a veterinary practice